Enqie/pssd-monopoly/README.md

 #### Passing Go
 Whenever a player lands or passes Go (with the exception of when the player goes to jail), they get $200.

-#### Buying Site
+#### Buying Space
-If a player lands on an unowned Site, they have the choice to buy it.
-There are three types of Sites - Properties, Utilities and Railroads.
-If the player chooses to buy the Site, they pay the stated amount and now own the Site.
-If the player does not choose to buy the site, their turn ends.
-The player who owns of any Site collects rent from any other player who lands on that Site.
-Owners of the Site do not pay rent.
+If a player lands on an unowned Space, they have the choice to buy it.
+There are three types of Spaces - Properties, Utilities and Railroads.
+If the player chooses to buy the Space, they pay the stated amount and now own the Site.
+If the player does not choose to buy the space, their turn ends.
+The player who owns the Space collects rent from any other player who lands on that space.
+Owners of the space do not pay rent.

 #### Buying houses on owned Properties
 On your turn, you may choose to buy up to three houses and a hotel on any property you own by selecting the relevant space and selecting the "Buy House" option.
-Each house or hotel is represented by an additional "H" on the space.
+Each house or hotel is represented by an additional "H" in the spaces' information window.
 Buying a house or hotel increases the rent for any other player who lands on the property.

 #### Landing on owned Properties
 If you land on a property you do not own, you must pay rent to the owner of the property.
 The rent paid depends on the number of houses the owner has on the property.